-A named process or set of processes within a broker in which message flows are run.
-The broker is guaranteed to enforce some degree of isolation between message flows in distinct execution groups because it ensures that they run in separate address spaces, or as unique processes.
+A named grouping of message flows that have been assigned to a broker.
+The broker enforces a degree of isolation between message flows in distinct execution groups by ensuring that they execute in separate address spaces, or as unique processes.